-The telegraph was actually the source of inspiration in creating this device.
-Trying to make the telegraph transmitter more efficient, Edison started to experiment on the possibility of recording messages on the diaphragm of the receiver, using a needle.
+The telegraph was actually the source of inspiration for this device.
+Trying to make the telegraph transmitter more efficient, Edison started to experiment with the possibility of recording messages on the diaphragm of the receiver by using a needle.
 The contraption contained two needles: one for recording and the other for playback.
-The sound vibration made while speaking to the mouthpiece was recorded to the cylinder with tin foil.
-It wasn’t up until this invention that Edison was internationally famous.
+The sound vibration made while speaking into the mouthpiece was recorded to the cylinder with tin foil.
+This was the invention that made Edison internationally famous.

 The Electric Lamp and the Light Bulb

-The year when Edison first produced reliable electric light was in 1879, guiding us to the electrical age.
-He invented the incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage, light sockets with switches).
-In order for this invention to be available on a large scale, he also founded one of the world’s first electric companies (which would go on to become General Electric after a huge merger) where the first carbon filament light bulb was first commercially viable.
-There were other versions of the light bulb previously invented, but they were either too expensive (they were using platinum) or didn’t last enough.
+Edison first produced reliable electric light in 1879, guiding us to the electrical age.
+He invented the incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage and light sockets with switches).
+In order to allow this invention to be available on a large scale, he also founded one of the world’s first electric companies (which would go on to become General Electric after a huge merger), making the first carbon filament light bulb commercially viable.
+There were many previous versions of the light bulb, but they were either too expensive (they were using platinum) or didn’t last long enough.

-The device was described to ‘do to the eye what the phonograph does for the ear’.
+This device was designed to ‘do to the eye what the phonograph does for the ear’.
 Edison developed a projector of his own and built a motion picture production studio from scratch, using the moving camera and viewer.
-The first motion picture was possible 7 years later, in 1896, and it was taken in New York City.
+The first motion picture was made possible 7 years later, in 1896, and was filmed in New York City.
 In 1913, by combining the phonograph and the kinetoscope, he also produced the first talking motion picture.

-As he was experimenting with an iron and nickel battery, Edison discovered an alkaline solution which produced a longer-lasting battery.
-It was better suited for electric vehicles because of being of significantly higher energy density.
-As this discovery turned out to be consumer-friendly, it also became on of the most successful productions in the early 1900s.
+As he was experimenting with an iron and nickel battery, Edison discovered an alkaline solution which produced a longer-lasting battery that was also better suited for electric vehicles because of being of a significantly higher energy density.
+As this discovery turned out to be consumer-friendly, it also became one of the most successful productions in the early 1900s.

-Needless to say, cement already existed at that time, but Edison’s contribution was improving the manufacture, especially using the rotary kiln.
-He also founded a company for this product to become widely commercially available as well.
+Needless to say, cement already existed at the time, but Edison’s contribution was improving the manufacture, especially through the use of rotary kiln.
+He also founded a company for this product to become widely commercially available.

 In 1889, Edison already had several companies: Edison Lamp Company, Edison Machine Works, Bergmann & Company, and Edison Electric Light Company.
 By merging with a company owned by J.P.
 Morgan and Anthony J. Drexel, he founded the Edison General Electric Company which was incorporated in New York on April 24, 1889.

-Today, the company still exists, and even more than that – it’s one of the biggest companies in the world, with total equities of $136 billion, and over 300,000 employees.
+Today, the company still exists, and it’s now one of the biggest companies in the world, with total equities of $136 billion, and over 300,000 employees.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!